A Coronavirus Drug Seems to Work. What’s Next?

 Q: How much remdesivir is there and what will it cost?

-A: Gilead has or is close to having 140,000 treatment courses now and will donate them, Chairman Daniel O’Day said in a letter to the public Wednesday night.
-The company aims to have made a total of 500,000 treatment courses by October and more than 1 million by December.
+A: Gilead said it was ramping up production, has 140,000 treatment courses now and is aiming for more than 500,000 by October and more than 1 million by December.
+Chairman Daniel O’Day said in a letter to the public Wednesday night that all of those courses would be donated.

 Q: How might having a treatment affect the impact of the pandemic?